Trump signs sweeping opioid bill with vow to end 'scourge' of drug addiction

 Opioid overdose victim's obituary captures the nation's attentionOct.
 19, 201805:34

-One Republican Congressional source familiar with the process told NBC News that the administration prioritized directing funds to discover a non-addictive painkiller and combating overprescription by giving patients smaller doses of opioids in "blister packs."
+One Republican congressional source familiar with the process told NBC News that the administration made a priority of directing funds to discover a nonaddictive painkiller and combating overprescription by giving patients smaller doses of opioids in "blister packs."

 "The administration was supportive, gave us very timely technical assistance and helped shape bills that were being negotiated while also giving us plenty of space to negotiate with Democrats," another Republican Congressional aide said.